VeraSa785/vera_sa_resume.md/README.md

 - Regularly produced articles for the company website, utilizing a question-and-answer format to provide users with clear and concise information, demonstrating strong writing and communication skills.

 ## Education
-- Full Stack Web Development at the Ada Developers Academy.
+- Full Stack Web Development at the Ada Developers Academy (January 2023)
-- CS Fundamentals course in the Code in Place program at Stanford University.
+- CS Fundamentals course in the Code in Place program at Stanford University (June 2021)
-- Master of Economics at the Moscow State Industrial Univercity: 3.9 GPA.
+- Master of Economics at the Moscow State Industrial Univercity: 3.9 GPA (June 2013)